Bacteriotherapy: Fecal matter transplant donation

-Medical Uses
+Medical uses

-C. diff
+C. difficile

-C. diff infections typically result from the use of broad spectrum antibiotics that alter the microbiota balance, allowing C. diff to colonize.
-Typical treatment of C. diff with antibiotics, can further disrupt the microbiome of the gut often leading to a cyclical recurrence of C. diff with 35% of patients experiencing recurrence, additionally antibiotic resistance is a growing problem.
+C. difficile infections typically result from the use of broad spectrum antibiotics that alter the microbiota balance, allowing C. difficile to colonize.
+Typical treatment of C. difficile with antibiotics, can further disrupt the microbiome of the gut often leading to a cyclical recurrence of C. difficile with 35% of patients experiencing recurrence, additionally antibiotic resistance is a growing problem.

-Replacing typical antibiotic treatments with novel FMT treatment restores healthy microbiota and resolves symptoms.
-FMT restores a healthy balance of bacteria within a gut previously disrupted by C. diff colonization and antibiotic usage.
-FMT colonizes the gut with microbiota that suppress C. diff, rebuilds a stable microbiome, and restores function.
+Replacing typical antibiotic treatments with novel fecal matter transplant treatment restores healthy microbiota and resolves symptoms.
+Fecal matter transplant restores a healthy balance of bacteria within a gut previously disrupted by C. difficile colonization and antibiotic usage.
+Fecal matter transplant colonizes the gut with microbiota that suppress C. difficile, rebuilds a stable microbiome, and restores function.
 The microbiota of treated patients typically resembles that of the donor after transplantation.

-In a systematic review of the use of FMT to treat C. diff infections (mostly C. diff associated diarrhea), 536 patients age 4-77 were reviewed, with elderly patients predominating.
+In a systematic review of the use of fecal matter transplant to treat C. difficile infections (mostly C. difficile associated diarrhea), 536 patients age 4-77 were reviewed, with elderly patients predominating.
 Most patients had previously received antibiotics before having repeated relapses.
-87% of patient's diarrhea resolved after first FMT treatment.
+87% of patient's diarrhea resolved after first fecal matter transplant treatment.
 Diarrhea resolution rates differed based on injection: 81% resolution when injected in the stomach, 86% when injected into the duodenum/jejunum (the first two parts of the small intestine), 93% success upon transfer by colonoscopy into the cecum (pouch at the junction of the small and large intestine)/ascending colon, 84% when inserted into the distal colon.
-Upon resolution of diarrhea, C. diff toxin tests were found negative.
+Upon resolution of diarrhea, C. difficile toxin tests were found negative.

-Another systematic review of 317 patients age 2-95, (average of 53 years) showed resolution of C. diff 92% of the time after treatment by FMT.
+Another systematic review of 317 patients age 2-95, (average of 53 years) showed resolution of C. difficile 92% of the time after treatment by fecal matter transplant.
 Stool transplants were typically greater than or equal to 200 mL.
 89% showed resolution after 1 treatment.
 Infusion by gastroscopic/nasojejunal tube showed the lowest resolution rates at 76%.

+Fecal microbiota, live (Rebyota) was approved for medical use in the United States in November 2022.

+Fecal microbiota spores, live (Vowst) was approved for medical use in the United States in April 2023.
+It is the first fecal microbiota product that is taken by mouth.